-$$NP_1(-PL) - GEN NP_2 - POSS Adjunct VP - PST(-PL)$$ .
-As shown in the template, initial nouns were marked with the genitive and possessive marking, and they formed a complex subject like 'milyonerlerin terzisi', (the millionaires' tailor).
+$NP_1(-PL) - GEN\ NP_2 - POSS\ Adjunct\ VP - PST(-PL)$.
+As shown in the template, initial nouns were marked with the genitive and possessive marking, and they formed a complex subject like milyonerlerin terzisi, (the millionaires' tailor).
 The genitive-marked NP, the possessor, functioned as the attractor, and the head noun carried an unambiguous possessive case marker.
-The head noun was always singular, making sentences that contain a verb marked overtly with '-lAr' ungrammatical.
+The head noun was always singular, making sentences that contain a verb marked overtly with -lAr ungrammatical.
 Moreover, we have not changed the semantic relationship between the initial NPs.
-Genitive-possessive structures can be paraphrased using ''s' or 'of' in English as in Lago et al.'s (2019) study.
-Adjuncts, pre-verbal adverbials, were 15 characters long on average and consisted of 2-3 words.
+Genitive-possessive structures can be paraphrased using 's or of in English as in Lago et al.'s (2019) study.
+Adjuncts, pre-verbal adverbials, were 15 characters long on average and consisted of two or three words.
 Lastly, we followed the distribution of the verb types introduced in the original study: twenty unergatives, eighteen unaccusatives, and two optionally transitive verbs.